- Contains legislative and executive documents of the first 14 U.S. Congresses

 American State Papers also includes speeches and messages of Presidents Washington, Adams, Jefferson and Madison.
 Other documents address battles with the Seminole Indians, the capture of the British Fleet on Lake Champlain, depredations committed by Mounted Riflemen, exploration of the Pacific Ocean, free negroes in North Carolina, land for female academies, protection of the western frontier, trade with China and myriad other fascinating topics.

-America’s Historical Government Publications
+America’s Historical Government Documents

 In addition to American State Papers, 1789-1938, and the U.S. Congressional Serial Set, 1819-1984, this suite of authoritative digital editions of essential sources on U.S. history and politics also includes House and Senate Journals, Series 1, 1789-1817, and Senate Executive Journals, 1789-1980.